Walter Raleigh: Ireland

 From 1579 to late 1580, Raleigh took part in the suppression of the Desmond Rebellions.
 He was present at the siege of Smerwick, where he led the party that beheaded some 600 Spanish and Italian soldiers who had surrendered.
 In September 1584, Queen Elizabeth I had the land surveyed to be divided amongst her "undertakers" (people she appointed to undertake supervision of colonization of the region) to colonize.

 In 1585, Raleigh received 40000 acre (approximately 0.2% of Ireland) in the Munster Plantation, including the coastal walled town of Youghal and, further up the Blackwater River, the village of Lismore.

-Raleigh made the town of Youghal in Ireland his occasional home during his 17 years as an Irish landlord, frequently being domiciled at Killua Castle, Clonmellon, County Westmeath.
-He was mayor there from 1588 to 1589.
+The place most commonly associated with Raleigh in Ireland is the town of Youghal, County Cork.
+He was mayor of Youghal for one year (1588/1589) although his duties were fulfilled by a deputy suggesting absenteeism and it would appear Raleigh ran his various estates from London.

 Raleigh encouraged veterans of the earlier attempts of the Roanoke Colony settle in Ireland, including Thomas Hariot and John White from the 1585 trip.
-(He was the governor of the 1587 trip, but returned with the delivery ship to acquire additional supplies.)
-Raleigh is credited with introducing potatoes to England and Ireland, though potatoes are more likely to have arrived through the Irish trade with Spain; they were known as An Spáinneach Geal (the bright Spaniard) before his time.
+(He was the governor of the 1587 Roanoke trip, but returned with the delivery ship to acquire additional supplies.)
+Raleigh is credited with introducing potatoes to England and Ireland, though others suggest a fellow Munster planter, Anthony Southwell (1579–1623), while others assert they arrived through the trade with Spain; they were known as An Spáinneach Geal (the bright Spaniard) before his time.
 A potato crop failure in the nineteenth century would lead to the Great Famine when they were the only crop not exported in bulk to Britain from 1840 to 1852, a time when potatoes across the continent were destroyed by a gigantic outbreak of blight known as the European potato failure.

 Amongst Raleigh's acquaintances in Munster was another Englishman who had been granted land in the Irish colonies, poet Edmund Spenser.
 Raleigh's management of his Irish estates ran into difficulties which contributed to a decline in his fortunes.
 In 1602, he sold the lands to Richard Boyle, 1st Earl of Cork, who subsequently prospered under kings James I and Charles I.